Sinnaj94/multipose-service-backend/README.md

 as well as [redis](https://redis.io/) installed on your machine.
 `python` is the programming language of the API, `pip` is the packet manager of python and `redis` is used for storing temporal data.

+It is recommended to install [docker](https://www.docker.com/) on your machine, as it seperates the program in a container and makes it better seperable from the system.

 ### Installation
 First you should create a virtualenvironment for python.
 A virtualenvironment is an encapsulated python environment in which